ranzbak/MinimigAGA_TC64/README.md

 - floppy disks : 1-4 floppies (supports ADF floppy image format), with normal & turbo speeds
 - hard disks : 1-2 hard disk images (supports whole disk images, partition images, using whole SD card and using SD card partition)
 - video standard : PAL / NTSC
-- supports normal & scandoubled video output (15kHz / 30kHz) - can be used with a monitor or a TV with a SCART cable
+- supports normal & scandoubled video output (15kHz / 30kHz) - can be used with a monitor or a TV with a HDMI cable
 - peripherals : real Amiga / C64 joysticks connected to C64 joystick ports, CDTV infra-red controllers, PS/2 keyboards,
-  PS/2 mice, Turbo Chameleon Docking Station for extra joysticks or real Amiga mouse, and MIDI in / out
+  PS/2 mice, real Amiga mouse
-- supports basic retargetable graphics with a P96 driver
+- supports basic retargetable graphics (RTG) with a P96 driver
 - has an implementation of the Akiko chunky to planar converter
 - has an extra audio channel which can be used from the Amiga to play CD-quality WAV files, or used on some platforms to emulate floppy drive sounds.